A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Online Test-Time Adaptation

-In contrast to the consistency constraints in the prediction space above, GAPGC \cite{chen2022graphtta} and FEDTHE+ \cite{jiang2023test} pursue consistency in the feature space.
-Several other OTTA methods \cite{wu2021domainagnostic,dobler2022robust,su2022revisiting,su2023revisiting,wang2023feature}) even pursue consistency between test features and source or target prototypes in the feature space.
-CFA \cite{kojima2022robustifying} further proposes matching multiple central moments to achieve feature alignment.
-Furthermore, ACT-MAD \cite{mirza2022actmad} performs feature alignment by minimizing the discrepancy between the pre-computed training statistics and the estimates of test statistics.
-ViTTA \cite{lin2022video} and TTAC \cite{su2022revisiting} calculate the online estimates of feature mean and variance at test time instead.
-Additionally, CAFA \cite{jung2022cafa} uses the Mahalanobis distance to achieve low intra-class variance and high inter-class variance for test data.
+In contrast to constraints in the prediction space, FEDTHE+ \citep{jiang2023test} pursues consistency in the feature space.
+Several other OTTA methods \citep{wu2021domainagnostic,dobler2023robust,su2022revisiting}) even pursue consistency between test features and source or target prototypes in the feature space.
+CFA \citep{kojima2022robustifying} further proposes matching multiple central moments to achieve feature alignment.
+Furthermore, ACT-MAD \citep{mirza2022actmad} performs feature alignment by minimizing the discrepancy between the pre-computed training statistics and the estimates of test statistics.
+TTAC \citep{su2022revisiting} calculates the online estimates of feature mean and variance at test time instead.
+Besides, CAFA \citep{jung2022cafa} uses the Mahalanobis distance to achieve low intra-class variance and high inter-class variance for test data.